-Among other things, GPR55 is attributed to promote osteoclast cell function, which facilitates bone reabsorption.
+Among other things, GPR55 is attributed to the promotion of osteoclast cell function, which facilitates bone reabsorption.
 However, an overactive GPR55 receptor signaling pathway is associated with the formation of osteoporosis.

 In this study, a synthetic agonist to the GPR55 receptor is used to see if it can alter the joint nociception in acute joint inflammation.
 An abnormal CBD analogue O-1602 was used to activate this receptor.

-- Agonist: Pharmacology refers to a substance that activates signal transduction in the associated cell by occupying a receptor.
+- Agonist: Pharmacologically refers to a substance that activates signal transduction in the associated cell by occupying a receptor.

-- Antagonist: Chemical compounds that bind to a receptor but do not activate it, thus blocking and inhibiting.
+- Antagonist: Chemical compounds that bind to a receptor but do not activate it, thus blocking and inhibiting it.